ORDER ONLINE OR CALL US

 Method #1 – Visit your Local Hobby Store

-We generally recommend you find a locally Hobby Lobby, or a similar craft store, and ask them to do a “Dry Mounting” Basically they use a special piece of backer board that has heat sensitive adhesive that will glue your puzzle to the board instantly.
+We generally recommend you find a local Hobby Lobby, or a similar craft store, and ask them to do a “Dry Mounting” Basically they use a special piece of backer board that has heat-sensitive adhesive that will glue your puzzle to the board instantly.

 Step 1: Purchase a piece of 1/4” foam board

-Step 2: Position your glued puzzle on the backer board and draw an outline with a pencil.
+Step 2: Position your glued puzzle on the backer board and outline with a pencil.

 Step 3: Now, simply cut out your board.
 A straight edge (ruler) and a razor blade work best with the foam board!